ElFalch/friluft-night/README.md

 ### HTML Validation

 The HTML for each page was validated used the [W3C Markup Validator](https://validator.w3.org/).
-No errors or warnings were found for the index page, however for the game page, errors occured because of empty src values for the port and starboard bird images.
-As the game is played the inner html of these images is filled and these errors disappear.
+For the index and post detail pages, errors occured because of django template language linking each post and review edit button to the relevant posts and reviews, something which does not present any issues.
+All other site pages did not present any errors upon validation.

 | Page          | Result                                                                                                                                                |
 | ------------- |:-----------------------------------------------------------------------------------------------------------------------------------------------------:|